fengdai/FragmentMaster/README.md

    ```
    The **Request** class is similar to the Android's **Intent** which is an abstract description of your operation.
 The difference is that **Request** is used to start a **MasterFragment**.

-   2. You can pass data within two MasterFragments:
+   2. You can pass data within two MasterFragments.
+Put extra data into your request and start YourMasterFragment:
    ```Java
    // pass data.
    Request request = new Request(YourMasterFragment.class);